PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Open consent form
 `````````````````
 .. versionadded:: 12.0
-Command used to open consent form.
-Works only for built-in consent forms, it will not do anything if Custom consent form mode is enabled.
+Opens the consent form.
+Works only for built-in consent forms, it will not do anything if the "custom consent form" mode is enabled.

 Code::